Congratulations on accepting your first client!

 Here's what we're looking for during your 30-day trial period:

 - Hourly Caps — During the 30-day trial period, we will give you a clear hourly cap to adhere to for your first client.
 This time may increase if/when a client upgrades their plan, but in the early days, we're evaluating your output against your effort to see how you manage your time within this cap.
-If it looks like you're about to go over your hourly cap, always let InboxDone know before you go over so we can discuss a plan, otherwise the client gets accustomed to unrealistic output.
+Always let InboxDone know if you're feeling tight on time so we can discuss a plan, otherwise the client gets accustomed to an unrealistic level of output.
+InboxDone can only guarantee payment for hours the client has purchased, so it is crucial that you stay within your cap and communicate with us if you feel an upgrade is needed.

 - Deadlines — We set strict deadlines throughout every step of the hiring process and training period.
 These deadlines are non-negotiable, since the client will also have deadlines that need to be met.
 InboxDone (and your client) should never have to wonder when something will be finished or if/when you're working on it.
 If a specific deadline is not provided, you should still offer updates regardless (without us or the client having to follow up).
 Ex.
 "I'll get started with this right away and will send you updates of my progress.
 I'll plan to have this back to you by [deadline]."